 On this day, it is also common practice to offer flowers and other ornaments on the graves.

 Outside the cemeteries, stalls selling candles and flowers fill the sidewalks.

 Also, it is quite common to camp out next to the grave of your loved ones in order to ‘spend’ the day with them.
 Picnics that involve food, drinks, singing, and even fun games are a pretty normal sight.

 Every Kalag-Kalag, beautification of graves is also a pretty normal thing to see.
 Usually, families hire ‘artists’ to beautify or repaint graves for a very minimal fee.

 During the hotter parts of the day, people are usually seen hiding in the shade.
 But once it gets cooler, it becomes pretty crowded.

 As the sun drops, more and more people fill the cemeteries.
-On this day, cemeteries usually remain open for 24 hours and getting in and out at 10 in the evening is completely normal.
+On this day, cemeteries usually remain open for 24 hours.
+Also, getting in and out even at 10 in the evening is completely normal.

 CEBU CITY CEMETERIES